Call us: 651-291-7263

 What steps should I take immediately following a car accident?

 The first thing will be to get to safety immediately.
 If you can, move your car off the road.
 Check to see if you or anyone else is hurt, then call 911 to get medical help and summon the police.
-Get medical attention and then contact a car accident lawyer so they can investigate and gather evidence.
+Get medical attention and then contact a St. Paul car accident lawyer so they can investigate and gather evidence.

 Do I need to hire a car accident lawyer?